by Tammy Taylor

 Reusable Single-Serve Containers

 When fully incorporated I pour my yogurt/milk mixture into 1/2 pint canning jars and place a repurposed lid on the jar.
 This gives me convenient single-serving yogurt containers, but you can certainly use larger sized jars up to about quart sized.
 If you’re doing single-servings like me be sure to leave enough space to stir in something sweet when you’re ready to eat it.
-I like to sweeten mine with honey & fruit or homemade Blueberry Jam or a chunky Pear Preserve.
+I like to sweeten mine with honey & fruit or homemade Blueberry Jam or a chunky Pear Preserves.

 If desired you can plop about a tablespoon of jam into the bottom of these jars before you fill it up with the warmed milk for a fruit-on-the-bottom style.
 Just remember to leave at least one of your jars unsweetened so you can use it for starter next time, and perhaps a lower-fat substitution for a dollop of sour cream from time to time. 😉